 There is a deep harbour at the Port, where you will find fishing boats, cruisers and luxury yachts.
 For the fisherman, there is great beach and estuary fishing and there are deep sea fishing cruises available.

-There are plenty of opportunities for bushwalks, swimming, surfing, cruising, fishing, sailing and wineries.
+Within easy reach of Port Macquarie, There are plenty of opportunities for bushwalks, swimming, surfing, cruising, fishing, sailing and wineries that you can visit.
 During the day the national parks and country side are well worth a drive.

 Beaches

-There are 14 great beaches right on the city edge for surfing and swimming, as well as Diamond Head Beach to the south.
+There are 14 great beaches on the city edges for surfing and swimming, as well as Diamond Head Beach to the south.

 At Shelly beach, the Sea Acres Nature Reserve and Rainforest Centre is an information centre protecting the rare coastal rainforest.
 The largest and most diverse rainforest in the region, Sea Acres has an elevated boardwalk for a spectacular perspective.